Tips On Why And How You Should Respond To Negative Reviews

 The very best way of minimising the influence of negative reviews is to ‘silence’ them with good reviews.
 Every business should have processes in place which make it easy for customers to leave a review (eg a follow-up SMS or email on completion of a job, a link on a website etc).
 The harder to work at accumulating reviews – the more likely you are to get a steady stream of positive ones.

-You can learn how to successfully collect reviews to boost your online visibility and strengthen your reputation (and your bottom-line!) in my new online guide to all things SEO, The SEO School.
+You can learn how to successfully collect reviews to boost your online visibility and strengthen your reputation (and your bottom-line!), why why Google Reviews sometimes vanish, and more in my new online guide to all things SEO, The SEO School.

 The SEO School is a self-managed modular course which covers all the important areas of SEO.
 Participants progress through the course at their own pace, implementing SEO tools and techniques to get their websites higher up the Google rankings and benefiting from my insider tips and secrets, garnered over decades of experience as a Perth SEO expert.
 Find out more or book your course at The SEO School.